heavyblotto/memorativa/docs/design.md

 ## Application description

 Memorativa is a web application that users register to play and use as both a game and a tool.
+At its simplest, Memorativa is a bookmark manager for URLs, and a user can derive great benefit from this feature alone.
+At its most ambitious, Memorativa is a workshop of ideas, concepts, and relationships, a game of synchronicity, and a utility for Proof of Human Thought (PoHT).

 Application use includes:

 1. **ETL**: The collection and curation of online content.
 2. **Memory Houses**: Working with tools within a visualized space where content is worked on to produce new ideas, concepts, and relationships.
-3. **The Glass Bead Game**: A game that rewards the player for their thinking and creativity.
+3. **The Glass Bead Game**: A game that rewards the player for their thinking and creativity by way of organizing, relating, and synthesizing concepts.
 4. **The Idolum**: An "agent" (powered by an engine) that uses symbolic systems and AI to surface, find, and illuminate new ideas, concepts, relationships.
 5. **Symbolic lenses**: Symbolic lenses that apply different symbolic systems to the play.
 6. **Glass Beads**: Game tokens are awarded and used for play and that represent and encode ideas, concepts, and relationships, as well as Proof of Human Thought (PoHT).